YottaDB/YDBDoc/MessageRecovery/errors.rst

 Compile Time Error: Displayed instead of the arrow indicating where compilation error occurred due to a long line source line.

-Action: Refer to the source code. the line number and column number in the associated messages identify the position of the problem.
+Action: Refer to the source code.
+The line number and column number in the associated messages identify the position of the problem.
 Consider shortening the line, at least until the error is found and corrected.

 ------
 ASSERT